 Learning the basics of the market is the first step toward becoming a professional.
 Forex trading has its own terminologies that every trader should be familiar with and beginner traders can learn them much more quickly by watching forex videos.

 Forex videos will give you the steps you need to start trading like a pro.
 With easy-to-follow videos and techniques, you’ll be on your way to success in no time.

 By educating yourself, you can better manage your risk, trade profitably, and set yourself up for success in your new investment.
 While forex trading is easy to learn, you’ll still have to practice and embrace your mistakes.
 Check our detailed guide for beginners on how to learn forex trading.

 AximTrade offers a variety of options when it comes to forex accounts.
 Traders can choose the best account type based on their trading strategy, experience, and capital designed for investment.
-Choices include Standard, Cent, or ECN trading account.
+Choices include Standard, Cent, ECN, and Infinite leverage trading accounts.
 All AximTrade accounts offer negative balance protection with a low spread from zero to 1 pip on all majors.
-Traders can also enjoy a competitive forex bonus on all account types with a minimum deposit starting from $1.
-Any trader can hold up to 14 active trading accounts.
-You are allowed up to 7 Standard Accounts, 2 Cent accounts, and 5 ECN accounts per Active Member Area.
+The forex bonus offers provided by AximTrade have a reputation for providing outstanding terms and high rewards among traders.